Yealink T56A: Reliability, Embodied

 But the best is yet to come with the Teams IP version.
 Because of it, configuring the phone is now as easy as users inputting their Office365 credentials.

 Shortcuts to the main directories that users might wish to access are positioned at the bottom of the screen.
-From our personal experience, it really cannot be any simpler than that.
+From our experience, it cannot be any simpler than that.
 Truly a breeze to use.

 Few Teams-specific features to be mentioned: